LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.144.0
+*Released*: 18 March 2022
+* Item 10165: Provide link to download the import template for types in more places
+  * Extract `TemplateDownloadButton` from `FileAttachmentForm`.
+  * refactor method for getting sampleTypeTemplateUrl for use in LKSM and LKB
+  * Add `SampleTypeTemplateDownloadRenderer` and `AssayResultTemplateDownloadRenderer` for showing download button in types grid

 ### version 2.143.0
 *Released*: 16 March 2022
 * Add iconDir to SearchResultCardData